Gnaeus Cornelius Scipio Calvus

 Gnaeus Cornelius Scipio Calvus (died 211 BC) was a Roman general and statesman during the third century BC.
 He played an important role in the war against the Insubres and the Second Punic War.
 By taking Mediolanum, the capital of the Insubres, he defeated the tribe and established Roman dominance over Cisalpine Gaul.
-During the Second Punic War he established Roman rule in the east of the Iberian peninsula and tied up several Carthaginian armies to keep them from reinforcing Hannibal.
+During the Second Punic War he established Roman rule in the east of the Iberian Peninsula and tied up several Carthaginian armies to keep them from reinforcing Hannibal.

 Family

 Gnaeus Cornelius Scipio Calvus was a member of the patrician family of the Cornelii Scipiones.
-His father was Lucius Cornelius Scipio, consul of 259 BC, the son of the patrician censor of 280, Lucius Cornelius Scipio Barbatus.
-His younger brother was Publius Cornelius Scipio, consul of 218 and father of the famous Scipio Africanus (the most famous of the Scipios).
+His father was Lucius Cornelius Scipio, consul of 259 BC, the son of the patrician censor of 280 BC, Lucius Cornelius Scipio Barbatus.
+His younger brother was Publius Cornelius Scipio, consul of 218 and father of the famous Scipio Africanus (the most famous of the Scipio family).
 Gnaeus Cornelius Scipio was nicknamed Calvus (the bald) to distinguish him from his uncle, another Gnaeus Cornelius Scipio, who was nicknamed Asina (donkey) and who had been consul twice during the First Punic War.